TadasBaltrusaitis/CLM-framework/Readme.txt

 	-of3D <location of output 3D landmark points file>, the file format is as follows: frame_number, timestamp(seconds), confidence, detection_success, X_1, X_2 ...
 X_n, Y_1, Y_2, ...
 Y_n, Z_1, Z_2, ...
 Z_n
 	-ov <location of tracked video>

-    -cp <1/0, should rotation be measured with respect to the camera plane or camera, see Head pose section for more details>
+    -world_coord <1/0, should rotation be measured with respect to the world coordinates or camera, see Head pose section for more details>

 Model parameters (apply to images and videos)
 	-mloc <the location of CLM model>